shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Florian.md

 **_ubu.com archive / monoskop.org / aaaaarg.fail_**
 <br>Categorization often comes with inspecting something, projection something useful in the future

+During the lessons I also learned about **Anatomy:**

+- The study of the structure or internal workings of something
+- Bodily structures of an organism
+- Anatomical procedures - cutting - intervening something
+- Synonynms: analysis, examination, inspection, survey, study

 ### OBSERVATION TOOL EXERCISES ###

 Since it is one of my most important everyday objects, I decided to bring my keychain to look beyond its simple use of opening locks.
 Each key has its personal assigned function and a counterpart-lock, yet they all hang onto the same keychain, connected by a ring.
 It comes with components of different materials (soft - medium - strong).
 On main feature on first sight is its sharp structure.